luis-rieke/react-onepager-nav/README.md

 ## Dude, where's my user?

-Keeping tabs on the user's whereabouts shouldn't be too difficult given that we've got an imperative handle (our `containerRefs`) to each of our navigable targets.
-The `IntersectionObserver` API gives us a neat way of determining what element is currently in the user's viewport:
+Keeping tabs on the user's whereabouts shouldn't be too difficult: we've got an imperative handle (the `containerRef`) to each of our navigable targets that we can leverage to determine if the corresponding container is visible.
+We'll make this happen with the `IntersectionObserver` API, which will allow us to create an intersection <em>observer</em> to notify us when -- and importantly, to what extent -- its observable target enters user's viewport.

 ```javascript
   const options = {